Community Solar Program

-OPPD customers have also shown an increased interest in solar power, specifically a larger scale, utility-run community solar program.
-Community solar is a solar power installation that provides shared benefits to participating community members.
+OPPD customers have also shown an increased interest in solar power, specifically a larger scale community solar program.
+Community solar is a solar power installation that provides shared benefits to participating community members, including reduced solar costs due to an increase in the size of the facility relative to individual, residential solar installations.
 Community solar helps public power utilities to offer a valuable service to customers who are seeking renewable power, but lack the financial means to buy or lease rooftop solar panels, have rooftops on which they cannot install solar panels, or may be renters.

 Community solar programs can offer a maintenance-free, low-risk benefit to customers who are interested in increasing their use of renewable energy.
 In early 2017, OPPD formed a project team to research the feasibility of such a program.